 2CV is coefficient of variation; N{min} is the minimum estimate of stock abundance.
 In some cases, CV is not applicable.
 For certain stocks of pinnipeds, abundance estimates are based upon observations of animals (often pups) ashore multiplied by some correction factor derived from knowledge of the species (or similar species) life history to arrive at a best abundance estimate; therefore, there is no associated CV.
 In these cases, the minimum abundance may represent actual counts of all animals ashore.

-3Potential biological removal, defined by the MMPA as the maximum number of animals, not including natural mortalities, that may be re-moved from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population size (OSP).
+3Potential biological removal, defined by the MMPA as the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population size (OSP).

 4 These values, found in NMFS' SARs, represent annual levels of human-caused mortality plus serious injury from all sources combined (e.g., commercial fisheries, subsistence hunting, ship strike).
-Annual M/SI often cannot be determined precisely and is in some cases presented as a minimum value.
+Annual M/SI often cannot be determined precisely and is in some cases presented as a minimum value

-5 This value is based on photographic mark-recapture surveys conducted along the San Diego coast in 2004-05, but is considered a likely underestimate, as it does not reflect that approximately 35 percent of dolphins encountered lack identifiable dorsal fin marks (Defran and Weller, 1999).
-If 35 percent of all animals lack distinguishing marks, then the true population size would be closer to 450-500 animals (Carretta et al., 2015).
-6 Includes annual Russian harvest of 127 whales.
+5This value is based on photographic mark-recapture surveys conducted along the San Diego coast in 2004-05, but is considered a likely underestimate, as it does not reflect that approximately 35 percent of dolphins encountered lack identifiable dorsal fin marks (Defran and Weller, 1999).
+If 35 percent of all animals lack distinguishing marks, then the true population size would be closer to 450-500 animals (Carretta et al., for the first- and second-year IHAs and the potential effects of the specified activity are the same as those identified in those documents.
+Therefore, we do not reprint the information here but refer the reader to those documents.
+We also provided brief definitions of relevant acoustic terminology in our notice of proposed authorization associated with this IHA (81 FR 52637; August 9, 2016).